jevinskie/roc-toolkit/docs/sphinx/building/scons_options.rst

 --disable-alsa                                 disable ALSA support in tools --disable-pulseaudio                           disable PulseAudio support in tools --with-openfec-includes=WITH_OPENFEC_INCLUDES  path to the directory with OpenFEC headers (it should contain lib_common and lib_stable subdirectories)
---with-includes=WITH_INCLUDES                  additional include search path, may be used multiple times --with-libraries=WITH_LIBRARIES                additional library search path, may be used multiple times --macos-platform=MACOS_PLATFORM                macOS target platform, e.g. 10.12, (default is current OS version)
+--with-flac-includes=WITH_FLAC_INCLUDES        path to the directory with FLAC and FLAC++ header directories --with-includes=WITH_INCLUDES                  additional include search path, may be used multiple times --with-libraries=WITH_LIBRARIES                additional library search path, may be used multiple times --macos-platform=MACOS_PLATFORM                macOS target platform, e.g. 10.12, (default is current OS version)